 Generate spec-compliant version strings

 The Semantic Version Generator produces version strings that follow the semver.org grammar exactly: a MAJOR.MINOR.PATCH core, an optional pre-release after a hyphen, and optional build metadata after a plus sign.
-Use it to seed a package registry, populate a release dropdown, or feed a parser realistic input during testing.
+Use it to seed a package registry, populate a release dropdown, or feed a version parser realistic input during testing.

 How it works